261963130/GAREUD/docs/readmes/GAREUD_REAL_SPLIT.md

 ## Notes

 - Each sequence folder is assigned entirely to one split.
+- `GAREUD_R_000004` is split 5:5 for train/validation because it is the only sequence containing DJI Air 3 data.
 - Image counts are recorded per released sequence folder.
 - The processed real-world dataset layout is documented in the root README.